alezamarion/flask_kanban_app/README.md

 This is an kanban app, developed with Flask

-You can see app working here:
+You can see app in action here:

 https://www.youtube.com/watch?v=Jkslf_mQCfA